 Legends of Dhanteras

 There are different myth and legend that tell us why Dhanteras is celebrated during Diwali.
 One such story is how King Himaâ€™s 16 year old son was doomed to die on his fourth day of marriage – on Dhanteras – by snake bite.
-To save the prince, his young wife cleverly laid out all her ornaments, pots of gold and silver coins at the entrance of their bedroom and lit lamps all over the place.
-She told stories and sang songs to keep her husband from falling on the fateful night.
+To save the prince, his young wife cleverly laid out all her ornaments, pots of gold, and silver coins at the entrance of their bedroom and lit lamps all over the place.
+She told stories and sang songs to keep her husband from falling asleep on the fateful night.
 When Yama – God of Death – came disguised as a snake, he was blinded by all the glitters and couldnâ€™t enter the chamber.
 He sat enchanted listening to the music and the stories.
 In the morning, he slithered away sparing the princeâ€™s life.

 Dhanteras is celebrated with great enthusiasm.
 Prayers and worships are offered to Goddess of wealth Laksmi in the evening of Dhanteras to get prosperous life and well being.
 In the evening, Diyas or clay lamps are lit to welcome Goddess Lakshmi into the house as well as to drive away shadows of evil and negative spirits.
 Hindu God Kuber, the treasurer of wealth and bestower of riches, is also worshiped along with Goddess Lakshmi.